 Upon completion of your Eagle Board of Review, don't forget to submit your project for consider.
 Learn more about the award and previous receptions.

-The National Eagle Scout Association offers scholarships to their active members.
+The National Eagle Scout Association offers scholarships to its active members.
 Below is a list of their current offerings with details on how to apply.

 - Lawrence S. and Mabel Cooke Scholarship